ch-riedel/CSFD_Tools/README.md

 Reference areas which intersect the Date Line are not displayed correctly in the user interface.
 However, this does not affect the accuracy of the CSFD measurements.

 Data processing in multi-core mode is usually faster when compared to single-core.
-However, since it takes longer to start a multi-core process, the increase in performance is not significant when the number of impact craters is relatively low (< ~150 craers).
-In such cases, single-core data processing may be faster.
+However, since starting the individial multi-core processes takes longer than to start a single-core process, the increase in performance is not significant when the number of impact craters is relatively low (< ~150 craters).
+In such cases, single-core data processing is usually faster.